DavidPisces/ReduceMIUI/README_en.md

 #### Configuration file introduction

 The following files are all in the common directory of the module.
+After the first installation, the following files will be copied to /storage/emulated/0/Android/ReduceMIUI, and the configuration under /storage/emulated/0/Android/ReduceMIUI will be read first in the next installation.
 If you find problems with the streamlined components, you can adjust them according to these configuration files

 Shell knowledge: The # sign represents a comment, that is, the current line will not take effect.
 If you need to simplify an application, delete the # sign before the application package name.
 We have written comments for the corresponding applications, and of course some system applications are also marked. effect